 What is done for the psychological well-being of the nonhuman primates?

 The Center's Attending Veterinarian has the federally mandated responsibility for implementing the environmental enhancement plan.
-In addition, a doctoral-level and full-time animal behavior specialist provides expertise for implementing details of the plan.
+The ONPRC Behavioral Services Unit is responsible for overseeing the Plan.

 Elements in the plan include:

-- putting monkeys into social groups whenever possible
+- housing monkeys in social groups whenever possible

 - pairing monkeys that live in cages to the extent that is possible without jeopardizing their well-being